 Dallas, TX 75219

 Del Castillo has become a symbol of the cross-cultural power of music with their eclectic blend of flamenco, rock, Latin, blues, and world music.
 They have been described as a "cross between Paco de Lucia and Yngwie Malmsteen," or a "Latinized Allman Brothers Band."
 Their shows consist of passionate material including fresh-faced flamenco, many originals, classics given a new coat of paint, and jamming with the enthusiasm of a band that is comfortable together, but years away from feeling tired.
 They have received numerous awards, and their music has appeared in a dozen major films and TV shows.
-Del Castillo can tour as a full-blown electric band, or as a somewhat stripped- down acoustic band.
-They can offer workshops in guitar playing, songwriting, and percussion.
+They can offer workshops in guitar playing, songwriting, and percussion if presented in conjunction with a concert or school performance.
+School performances work best if scheduled in conjunction with a public performance.
+Photo by Mark del Castillo.

 Austin, TX 78735